 The Derby was marred by considerable interference in the big field – the subsequent stewards’ report mentioned nine horses that were involved in interference at various stages of the race – and Taras Bulba escaped it.
 At about the thousand metres, Stocker eased Taras Bulba away from the fence and took up the running.
 It wasn’t a moment too soon.
 Shortly after that two of his main rivals, Fortunate and Pyramul, suffered interference that cost them both valuable ground.
 Taras Bulba led around the home turn and displayed the courage of his namesake in fighting off challenges all the way up the Randwick straight.
 The Queensland colt, Definate, who was held up momentarily approaching the home turn, unleashed a powerful run down the centre of the course but at the winning post had failed by a half-length.
 Stop The Music, on whom Kevin Langby incurred a three-week suspension for causing interference at the 200 metres, was third.
 After his antics in the saddling paddock and on the way to the post, Taras Bulba had effected an extraordinary transformation of heat into power in the race itself.

 The jockey responsible for guiding Taras Bulba to his Derby victory, John Stocker, like the trainer, hailed from South Australia.
 He was born to be a jockey.
 John’s father, Jack, had ridden the three-year-old filly Segati into second place in the 1932 Caulfield Cup behind Rogilla.
 Jack Stocker had been an outstanding apprentice in Melbourne and afterwards moved to South Australia.
 John Stocker’s uncle, William was also a talented rider and for a time was the South Australian Jockey Club’s handicapper.
-Young John had worked in stables since the age of nine and left school as soon as he was legally allowed to be apprenticed.
+Young John had worked in stables since the age of nine and left school as soon as he was legally allowed to be apprenticed in 1959.
 Initially, with Stan Jones and Bert Kenny in Adelaide, a “clash of personalities”, in his own words, saw him transfer to Colin Hayes’ establishment.
 It was to prove a fortuitous partnership during the 1960s, and the 1970’s as the Hayes’ juggernaut picked up momentum.
 At the age of just sixteen, John became South Australia’s leading apprentice, a title that he did not relinquish for the remaining four years of his apprenticeship.
 Indeed, during the second last year of his apprenticeship, Stocker won not just the apprentices’ title but the full jockeys’ premiership as well.